kni9ht/Django-site-E-commerce/README.md

 # E-commerce Site using Django

-It's a E-commerce site design usign python framework Django,HTML5,CSS3,Bootstrap and Javascript.
+It's a E-commerce site design using python framework Django,HTML5,CSS3,Bootstrap and Javascript.

 ## Installation